rmarx/h2push-thedetails/post.md

 <a name="chapter1.1"></a>
 ### 1.1 Bandwidth and TCP slow start

 On the internet, every connection has a limited amount of bandwidth.
 If we try to send too much data at once, the network will start discarding the excess to keep the link from getting flooded/congested (packet loss).
 For this reason, the reliable TCP protocol uses a mechanism [called][slowstart1] [slow][slowstart2] [start][slowstart3] which basically means we start sending just a little bit of data at first and only increase our rate if the network can handle it (no packet loss occurs).
 In practice, this initial **congestion window (cwnd)** is about **[14kB][initcwnd]** on most linux servers.
-Only when the browser confirms it has successfully received that 14kB will the cwnd double in size to **28kB** and we can send that much data etc.
+Only when the browser confirms it has successfully received that 14kB (sends ACK message(s)) will the cwnd double in size to **28kB** and we can send that much data.
+After the next AKCS arrive we can grow to **56kB** etc.

 ![Impact of TCP slow start on HTTP/2 push](images/2_slowstart.png)
-<div class="caption">Figure 2: Impact of TCP slow start</div>
+<div class="caption">Figure 2: Impact of TCP slow start (compare to theoretical performance in Figure 1)</div>

-- 1. normal push like above : 4kB html, 9kB style.css
-- 2. partial push: 10kB html, 20kB style.css : single ACK needed
-- 2. no push: 10kB html, 20kB style.css

 This means that on a **cold** connection, we can only send 14kB of data to the browser in the first RTT anyway: if we push more, it is buffered at the server until the browser ACKs this first 14kB.
 In that case, push can have no additional benefits: if the browser just issues a new request along with the ACKs, it would have a similar effect (*2 RTTs* needed to download the full resource, see figure 2).
 Of course, on a **warm**/reused connection, where the cwnd has already grown large, you can push more data in 1 RTT.
 A more in-depth discussion of this can be found in chapter 1 of **[this excellent document][rulesOfThumb]**.